 NFS Manager displays the server address (URL) for the automount in small print below the main entry fields.
 This address can be used with the Finder’s Go > Connect to Server feature to make a non-automatic, manual connection.
 You can drag or copy/paste the line directly into the Finder’s entry field.

-An automount entry can be deleted by selecting it in table and pressing the button [—] below the table.
+An automount entry can be deleted by selecting it in table and clicking the button [—] below the table.

 The section Mount Point specifies which folder on your computer should be used

 AUTOMATIC: macOS should automatically care about creating, naming, and removing this folder.
 In this case, the folders of each share or server will appear in the folder Network > Servers of your computer.

 To open the network folder in the Finder, select the menu item Go > Network or press the key combination ⌘ + ⇧ + K. At the UNIX level, you can reach this folder by the path /Network.

 Within the folder Servers, all shares will also be divided by name (or IP address) of the server and name of the share.
 For example, the shared folder /Fonts of the server macserver.local will appear in the folder Network > Servers > macserver.local > Fonts.

 PREDEFINED: You specify a fixed location at which the share should be triggered and inserted.
 The folder must be specified by its absolute Unix path.
 If the folder exists already, you can navigate to it by clicking the button Select….

 macOS will automatically create this folder if it doesn’t exist.
 If the folder contains files already, the files will either be hidden while the server connection is active, or they will be overlaid (“mixed”) by the files of the share.
 The latter feature can optionally be activated by checking the option Overlay contents with mount point folder.